Rogues' Harbor Inn: History

-The Central Exchange Hotel was the first brick structure built in Lansing.
-Construction began in 1830 when major general Daniel Minier secured the services of Lemuel Kelsey of Dryden, and apprentice carpenter, Nelson Morgan of Lansing, to erect this three-story building.
+The Central Exchange Hotel was among the first brick structures built in Lansing (the first one was probably the Methodist church completed in 1811).
+Construction began in 1830 when major general Daniel Minier secured the services of Lemuel Kelsey of Dryden and apprentice carpenter Nelson Morgan of Lansing to erect this three-story building.
 The primary purpose of the building was to become a rooming house, a store, and living quarters.

 At the cost of $40,000, Minier situated the building on family land purchased from Nicholas Van Rensselaer (Military Lot No. 87 of the Central New York Military Tract).
 The Central Exchange Hotel received its name because it was on the road between Ithaca and Auburn, and stagecoaches would stop there to exchange horses.

 Seven years after completion, Minier died, and his remains were placed at Asbury Cemetery in Lansing.

 The Inn

-The three-story building is largely colonial, having wooden pillars across the front and metal balconies built across each story on the north and west sides.
+The three-story building is largely colonial, with wooden pillars across the front and metal balconies on each story on the north and west sides.
 The first floor contains living rooms, a grill, and a bar with a vast hall extending the length of the structure through the center.
 The second floor has sleeping rooms, and the third has the famous ballroom.
-Connecting all the floors is a spiral stairway, which is considered a unique piece of 19th century craftsmanship.
+Connecting all the floors is a spiral stairway, a unique piece of 19th-century craftsmanship.

-Above this is the attic, originally lighted by two oval leaded glass windows at either end.
+Above this is the attic, originally lit by two oval leaded-glass windows at either end.
 Located here were two huge zinc-lined cisterns expertly caulked and built of whitewood planks.
-One was for drinking water pumped by a windmill and piped throughout the building, and the other was to catch the soft water from the roof used for the kitchen.
+One was for drinking water pumped by a windmill and piped throughout the building, and the other was for soft water from the roof used for the kitchen.